 When should my child submit her/his application for admissions?

-We recommend that applications for first-year admission be submitted by November 30.
+Penn State's Early Action deadline is November 1.
+Students who want maximum consideration for their first choice campus and program should aim to apply for Early Action.
+By applying early, they will receive a decision by December 24 (this is a non-binding decision).
 Applications will be accepted after that and will be evaluated in a rolling fashion.
 Transfer admission applications should be submitted as soon as possible prior to the start of the desired semester, due to the lengthier evaluation of transfer credit process.

 All students are notified by email and through the mail regarding the outcome of the application evaluation.